Follow the Watts

 Updates

 Material changes to contracts, execution milestones, or thesis-relevant developments will be reflected in updates.
-The current version reflects information available through January 2026.
+The current version reflects information available through May 2026.

 All figures sourced to SEC filings, earnings transcripts, and official releases.